-One form per child which also provides a general overview of the student's details.
-This form must be accompanied by a copy of the child's birth certificate.
+One form per child, which also provides a general overview of the student's details.
+A copy of the child's birth certificate must accompany this form.
 This is provided by the parents or guardians.

 Information Form and Health Record